mym0us3r/WAZUH-Process-Tree-Viewer/README.md

 **How to check if you need to change it:**
 1. Open WPTV in your browser and look at the navbar - it shows a live label: `Discover base URL: https://<detected-value>`.
 2. Compare that value against the actual URL you use to log into your Wazuh Dashboard.
-3. If they match (the common case: WPTV reverse-proxied on the same host as the Dashboard, just a different port) - do nothing, it already works.
+3. If they match - do nothing, it already works.
 4. If they don't match, edit the constant directly:
    ```js
    const WAZUH_DASHBOARD_BASE_URL = 'https://your-actual-dashboard-host-or-fqdn';